usebedrock/bedrock/README.md

 * Install the project's dependencies:
   * `npm install`
   * `gem install fontcustom`
+    * You might also need to install fontforge.
+For download instructions see the <a href="https://github.com/fontforge/fontforge">Fontforge</a> repo.
 * To run the prototype: `gulp`.
 All files are automatically compiled before they are served.

 ## Available gulp tasks